Skip to main content

 Finally, a Website

 I finally deployed my website to S3 with Hugo.
 I’m using a custom theme called adritian-free-hugo-theme.
 I updated the content and replaced all the stock pages with my own.
-It’s minimal, clean, and doesn’t look like a template—which was the goal.
+It’s minimal, clean, and doesn’t look like a template.
+That was the goal.

 Deployment is currently handled via CLI using: